benarmstrongg/htjs/README.md

 Card(Button({ text: 'Click Me', onClick: alert('Clicked!') })());
 ```

+The `$` method is required to opt in to the with-or-without-props API, and only objects created with this function will be treated as components.
 While regular JS functions can be used to group elements, it's important to note that these are _not_ components.
 The element returned by `createElement` will be that of the root element in the return statement, not that of a component.
 This means things like React/Preact hooks will not work inside these functions.

 ```js
 // ok